nsubiron/SublimeSuricate/docs/quick-guide.md

 Quick Guide
 ===========

+Sublime Text's Suricate is a command framework for [Sublime Text 3].
+It provides an easier way to implement simple commands to extend Sublime Text functionality without the need to create a new plugin for it.
+This guide aims to provide a quick overview on how _Suricate commands_ work and how to start writing your own commands.

 ## Profiles

 _Suricate Profiles_ are JSON files containing definitions of commands.
 A couple of profiles come already shipped and active by default with Sublime Suricate.
-To activate a profile add it to your **profile list** via _"Suricate: Add Profile"_ in the command palette (`ctrl+shift+p`), use _"Suricate: Remove Profile"_ to deactivate profiles.
+To activate a profile add it to your **profile list** via _"Suricate: Add Profile"_ in the command palette (`ctrl+shift+p`).
+To deactivate it use _"Suricate: Remove Profile"_.
 Alternatively, you can edit your profile list by hand in your "User/Suricate.sublime-settings".

 When a profile is active all the files matching "ProfileName.suricate-profile" within your Packages directory are loaded (just as any other Sublime Text